sunny/actor/README.md

 ```

 When called, actors return a Result.
 Reading and writing to this result allows
 actors to accept and return multiple arguments.
-Let's find out how to do that.
+Let's find out how to do that
+and then we'll see how to chain multiple actors togethor.

 ### Inputs